 The TRI also includes revenue relating to offshore students but does not distinguish between transnational education activity and international student recruitment.

-The methodology for the 2019 HE Jisc bands supports our commitment to maintaining a transparent and equitable pricing model for our members.
-Total Revenue is also used to set HE Academic Affiliate members into a Jisc Band.
+The methodology for the 2024 HE Jisc bands supports our commitment to maintaining a transparent and equitable pricing model for our members.
+Total revenue is also used to set HE academic affiliate members into a Jisc band.

 The current bands for HE came into effect on 1 August 2019, following a review in 2017.

-We reviewed the banding using updated income figures for 2013/14, 2014/15 and 2015/16 to calculate a TRI average for three years.
+The current Jisc bands were based on the total revenue income (TRI) for 2013/14, 2014/15 and 2015/16.
 We calculated an average to iron out distortions resulting from reliance on a single year's income.

-Using the TRI, bands are determined by multipliers of band midpoints, starting with the midpoint of the lowest band, Band 10.
+Using the TRI, bands are determined by multipliers of band midpoints, starting with the midpoint of the lowest band, band 10.
 We chose the multipliers to group similar institutions together and we recognise they may need to be examined in future to maintain an equitable pricing model.
-Band 5 is split into 5A and 5B to accomodate the large number of HEIs in this range.
+Band 5 is split into 5A and 5B to accommodate the large number of HEIs in this range.

 Band boundaries and ranges are provided below: